WATCH: PGA CLEAN SLATE

 The Cheat Sheet provides fantasy golf players with course info, player history and the most noteworthy trends of the week to help them with their roster selections.

 This is a co-sanctioned event between the PGA Tour and the Asian Tour.
 It’s also a no cut event and essentially an invite only tournament.
-The field in this event cuts out at around 78 but the field is actually much higher in quality than the past few weeks.
-Some of the top players in the world make their way to Malaysia for this event and this year’s rendition has Henrik Stenson, Sergio Garcia and Adam Scott all headlining the field.
-As a no cut event all 70+ players will get in four rounds and so there’s no need to worry about potentially missing out on a good week if your players get off to a slow start.
+The field in this event cuts out at around 78, but the field is actually quite high in quality.
+Some of the top players in the world make their way to Malaysia for this event, and this year’s rendition has Paul Casey, Sergio Garcia and Adam Scott all headlining the field.
+As a no cut event all 70+ players will get in four rounds, so there’s no need to worry about potentially missing out on a good week if your players get off to a slow start.

 Par 72, 6,900-7,000 yards

-The Kuala Lumpur GCC has hosted this event since 2012 (the year it became an official PGA tour event).
-This course can be described as a short but extremely technical test of golf.
-There’s water in play on over half the holes and the greens are quite small and can be difficult to hit.
-The other issue with this course is the fact that the high humidity really plays a role in how the greens react and you’ll see many a player struggle with the different type of grass and green speeds this week.
+TPC Kuala Lumpur can be described as a short, but extremely technical test of golf.
+There’s water in play on over half the holes, and the greens are quite small and can be difficult to hit.
+The other issue with this course is the fact that the high humidity really plays a role in how the greens react, and you’ll see some players struggle with the different type of grass and green speeds this week.
 That being said, the humidity also keeps the greens extremely soft, and players won’t have any issues holding the greens for the most part.
 Last year saw eventual champion, and first time player, Justin Thomas flirt with a 59 before going on to win the event at an astonishing -26.

-– Both the first and second place finishers in this event over the past two years have ranked inside the top 50 in strokes gained-tee to green
+- Both the first and second place finishers in this event over the past three years have ranked inside the top 50 in Strokes Gained: Tee to Green

 1) Birdie Average